Opinion | Republicans launch yet another racist smear campaign against a female nominee

 For Clarke, the right-wing outrage machine had to go back to her college days.
-When she was a 19-year-old freshman at Harvard University in 1994, “The Bell Curve” was published and sparked a furious debate over race and IQ.
+When she was a 19-year-old sophomore at Harvard University in 1994, “The Bell Curve” was published and sparked a furious debate over race and IQ.
 Black students at Harvard, feeling besieged and smeared, organized rallies, wrote letters and held talks to debunk a race-based theory of intelligence.
 Tony Martin, a Black Wellesley College professor, offered to come speak at Harvard.
 Clarke, not aware he had recently written an anti-Semitic book, accepted the invitation as president of the Black Students Association.

 When a furor erupted over his appearance, she and another student, Victoria Kennedy, wrote a letter to the Harvard Crimson attempting, in Jonathan Swift fashion, to mock race-based claims to superiority.
 After listing some obviously baseless theories that Black people are superior to Whites, she explained, “We can readily admit that an abused child is less likely to achieve academically than a child that has grown up in a supportive atmosphere.”
 She added, “Black children, whether rich or poor, grow up with an added abuse which white children never have to face.
 Imagine the message that misguided information like The Bell Curve would send to a Black child who is trying to find her place in school.
 It’s degrading, belittling and outrageously false.”